Sanchita-ops/project-demo/README.md

 # project-demo
-This is my first project repostory.
+This is my first project repository.
 <br>Author-Sanchita<br>